EMI License in Lithuania

 • The requirements for the fitness and propriety of shareholders or holders of voting rights

-• An application form provided by the Bank of Lithuania
+• Bank of Lithuania application form

 • A document confirming the right of a representative to represent the applicant